 Weekly, we feed 350 food-insecure families with food boxes that include healthy proteins, breads, fresh fruits and vegetables and non-perishable staples.
 Our food boxes bring smiles and full tummies to babies, children, and their working families.
 Veterans, Senior Citizens, Shut-Ins, and Single Moms are just some of the households that rely on our services.

-We distribute food through our community partners all over Orange, Southwest Riverside, and Northern San Diego Counties.
+We distribute food through our community partners all over Orange, Southwest Riverside, San Bernardino County and Northern San Diego Counties.

 Tier 1 Cal Recycle Reporting